Justus Perthes (publishing company): Publishers

-After Bernhard Perthes had taken over the management he added departments for lithography, letterpress and bookbinding, that previously had been jobbed out.
+After Bernhard Perthes had taken over, he added departments for lithography, letterpress and bookbinding.
 Only the colouring of the maps were still done by independent artisans.
 In 1881 the company employed 30 printers and 90 women or girls as colorists.
 In 1935 the number of employees had risen to 144: 57 editors and cartographers, 86 printers and 1 female colorist.

 Because the documentation for the almanacs and the number of geographic publications and maps had grown to such a volume, a new library was opened in 1911 measuring some 500 m2.
 To honour their contributions to the company, busts of August Petermann and Hermann Wagner were placed in the reading room.

 Bernhard Perthes complained to Hermann Wagner that PGM had become a scientific and academic journal under the editorship of Supan, resulting in a decrease of subscriptions of 2,810 in 1884 to 1,330 in 1908.